SAP-samples/cloud-extension-sales-middleware/deployment/README.md

 # When redis is installed as stateful service, use for development.
 kubect apply -f ./201-c4c-events-consumer-statefull-redis-rc.yaml

-# When redis will be bind-ed to app, from SCP, must be used for production.
+# When redis will be bind-ed to app, from BTP, must be used for production.
 kubect apply -f ./use-binding-services/201-c4c-events-consumer-rc.yaml

 kubect apply -f ./202-c4c-events-consumer-svc.yaml